 a.
-PRIVATE WEALTH MANAGEMENT ACCOUNTS
+PRIVATE WEALTH ACCOUNTS2

-(See also Item 7 for information relating to minimum account requirements for Private Wealth Management Accounts.)
+(See also Item 7 for information relating to minimum account requirements for Private Wealth Accounts.)

-Schedule E Type of asset in the account Advisory Fee For common stocks, convertible bonds, convertible preferred shares, cash, cash equivalent mutual funds, and all other managed assets of the account not being held for permanent investment in fixed income securities • 1.400% of the next \$2.5 million; 1.250% of the first \$10 million of market value; and 0.900% of the balance • 0.900% of the balance For cash equivalents and managed assets held for permanent investment in fixed income securities • 0.375% of the market value The minimum quarterly fee for the above accounts is \$1,875
+Schedule E Type of asset in the account Advisory Fee For common stocks, convertible bonds, convertible preferred shares, cash, cash equivalent mutual funds, and all other managed assets of the account not being held for permanent investment in fixed million 1.500% of the first \$2.5 million of market value; 1.400% of the next \$2.5 million; 1.300% of the next \$2.5 million; and income securities • 1.200% of the next \$2,499,999 For accounts with a market value equal to or greater than \$10 million 1.250% of the first \$10 million of market value; and 0.900% of the balance For cash equivalents and managed assets held for permanent investment in fixed income securities • 0.375% of the market value The minimum quarterly fee for the above accounts is \$1,875

-&lt;sup>3 For the balanced fee schedules indicated below with an asterisks (\) (i.e., where the account can be invested in both equity and fixed income), Plan Clients are charged the rates set forth based on the account's target allocation to equity per the account's EIG, as selected by the Plan Client.
+2 For the balanced fee schedules indicated below with an asterisks () (i.e., where the account can be invested in both equity and fixed income), Plan Clients are charged the rates set forth based on the account's target allocation to equity per the account's EIG, as selected by the Plan Client.